-According to the IRS, more than 27 million filers received the EITC last year, and the average EITC was about $2,400.
-However, millions of taxpayers are still missing out on this valuable tax credit.
-The IRS reports that one out of five qualifying filers fail to claim the tax credit.
+Today is National Earned Income Tax Credit Awareness Day!
+The Earned Income Tax Credit (EITC) is the country’s largest program for working people with low to moderate income.
+According to the IRS, about 25 million eligible filers received the EITC last year, and the average EITC was approximately $2,461.
+However, millions of taxpayers are still missing out on this valuable tax credit; the IRS reports that one out of five qualifying filers fails to claim the tax credit.

-What Exactly is the Earned Income Tax Credit?
+What exactly is the Earned Income Tax Credit?

 - You are a U.S. citizen